Homosexuality and the Bible

 “Do you not know that the wicked will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor male prostitutes nor homosexual offenders… will inherit the kingdom of God” (1 Corinthians 6 9-10, NIV.) and

 “That is why God has abandoned them to degrading passions: why their women have turned from natural intercourse to unnatural practices and why their men folk have given up natural intercourse to be consumed with passion for each other, men doing shameless things with men and getting an appropriate reward for their perversion” (Romans 1:26-28.)
-Paul assumed he had the right to make derogatory comments about people’s sexual preferences, yet once again he was totally out of touch with society at large.
+Paul assumed he had the right to make derogatory comments about people’s sexual preferences, yet he was totally out of touch with society at large.
 The Roman world, generally speaking, did not have an issue with homosexuality.

 Paul was unmarried and supposedly celibate, which was very unusual for a Jew, as they were strongly encouraged by priests to get married and have children.
-He imagined his God had burdened him with an infliction, although he was never honest enough to admit what it was.
-I’m not the first commentator to strongly suspect that Paul was, in fact, a homosexual himself.
+Paul imagined his God had burdened him with an infliction, although he was never honest enough to admit what it was.
+I am not the first commentator to strongly suspect that Paul was, in fact, a homosexual himself.
 His anxious, obsessive nature may have been partly due to his own sexual frustrations.
 His Jewish upbringing was the source of his prejudice against himself.

 Over the centuries many Christian societies have been poisoned by an intolerance of homosexuality, and these teachings are largely to blame.